bohlinger/wavy/docs/tutorials_WEkEO.rst

 Restart JupyterLab Kernel List and refresh your JupyterLab tab in WEkEO.
 Go to Kernel → Change Kernel, and you should see Python (wavyopen) in the list.

-Create a project directory and the usual setup with config, data, and scrips.
-Now, you can almoist proceed as usual but a hack needs to be made for the invisible dot-files.
+Create a project directory and the usual setup with config, data, and scripts.
+Now, you can almost proceed as usual but a minor hack needs to be made for the invisible dot-files.

-To create an .env file at the project root dir, first create a file called something visible like envtmp and put in all information **wavy** needs like:
+To create an .env file at the project root directory, first create a file called something visible like envtmp and put in all information **wavy** needs like:

 .. code-block:: bash